 Dec.
 1 – Regular consideration deadline (last date if applying for F-1 visa

 Marymount California University seeks the best qualified international candidates for admission and reviews all applications on a holistic basis.
-We do not list an “official” minimum GPA or language proficiency score for admission, which means we will consider any GPA.
+While we do not list an “official” minimum GPA which means we will consider any GPA, we do require a minimum English proficiency level, TOEFL score of 69 iBT or 6.0 IELTS.
 The most competitive applicants, however, have an academic GPA equivalent of a 2.5 or higher on the U.S. 4.0 scale.
 Each applicant is reviewed carefully for academic achievement, preparation and potential.

 Does Marymount California University offer merit scholarships to international students?